areyouroot/kadiros/README.md

 install grub

-genome with desktop icons and dark mode
+KDE with desktop icons and dark mode